bitcobblers/DrillSergeant/README.md

 # First Class Support for DI

 Unlike traditional unit testing which is heavy on mocks/stubs, behavior testing is intended to test the behavior of a system as if a user were using it.
 Because of this, support for dependency injection is built into the library itself.
 Depenencies for behaviors and steps are injected automatically by the system.

-# Bring Your Own Testing Framework
-**JustBehave** is not tied to any particular testing framework.
-There are already several well-established testing frameworks out there that are, quite frankly, awesome.
-We don't have the time, expertise, or motivation to attempt to re-invent that wheel again.
-The core **JustBehave** library is designed to be testing-framework-agnostic.
-Support for the three biggest frameworks ([xunit](https://xunit.net/), [nunit](https://nunit.org/), and [mstest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest)) will be distributed seperately from **JustBehave**.

 # Example